ptr1337/archlinux-kernel-builder/README.md

 # linux-pkg

-Linux kernel build for Archlinux with a patch set by TK-Glitch, Piotr Górski, Hamad Al Marri and, Con Kolivas and Alfred Chen.
+Linux kernel build for Archlinux with a patch set by TK-Glitch, Piotr Górski, Hamad Al Marri, Con Kolivas and Alfred Chen.

 # Version